v-egorov/simple-schema-registry/docs/transformation-versioning-implementation-plan.md

 8. **Validation and Deployment** - End-to-end testing and production readiness validation

 **Immediate Next Steps:**
-1. Update existing unit tests to work with new architecture
+1. ✅ Update existing unit tests to work with new architecture - COMPLETED
-2. Create integration tests for new API endpoints
+2. ✅ Create integration tests for new API endpoints - COMPLETED
 3. Update API documentation with new endpoints
 4. Perform end-to-end testing of complete workflows